List of Teen Titans (TV series) characters: Master of Games

-The Master of Games is an ape-like humanoid alien creature with the mannerisms of a game show host who takes the three male Titans along with Gizmo, Hot Spot, Wildebeest, Aqualad, and Speedy to his world in "Winner Take All" to hold a "Tournament of Heroes;" in reality, he is attempting to steal all of their unique skills and powers with his magic amulet.

-His plan ultimately fails when Robin, the winner of his tournament, unites with Cyborg and Speedy to defeat him and destroy his amulet; after the males are returned home at the episode's conclusion, he immediately regenerates somehow and captures a cast of potential female victims composed of Raven, Starfire, Terra, and five others in silhouette for an alleged "Tournament of Heroines".
+The Master of Games (voiced by Jim Cummings) is an ape-like alien with the mannerisms of a game show host who takes the three male Titans along with Gizmo, Hot Spot, Wildebeest, Aqualad, and Speedy to his world in "Winner Take All" to hold a "Tournament of Heroes;" in reality, he is attempting to steal all of their unique skills and powers with his magic amulet.
+His plan ultimately fails when Robin, the winner of his tournament, unites with Cyborg and Speedy to defeat him and destroy his amulet; after the males are returned home at the episode's conclusion, the Master of Games captures Raven, Starfire, Terra, and five others for a "Tournament of Heroines".

-He is later inducted into the Brotherhood of Evil in the final season; after getting knocked out easily by Pantha in "Titans Together", his exact fate is unknown.

-In the Teen Titans video game, he serves as the main antagonist, but is not the game's final boss.

-A version of the Master of Games appears in Teen Titans Go! vs. Teen Titans, voiced by Rhys Darby.
-His appearance is drastically different than the original series as he is now a short, blue humanoid with red eyes.
-He claims to be a being that travels the multiverse to find the best versions of particular heroes by having them compete against their counterparts, and pits the Teen Titans Go! versions of the Titans against their original series counterparts.
-He is later revealed to be a disguised Trigon, who organized the fight to siphon Raven's powers.